Oneplace.com

 Officer Hunt: Slade.
 Sounds familiar.

-William: A timber wolf, about your size with whiskers.
+William: Timber wolf, about your size with whiskers.
 Wears a black eyepatch, knit cap, navy pea coat.
-Hangs out at the Bag of Nails on the wharf, always snooping around, sticking his nose where it don't belong.
+Hangs out at the Bag o' Nails on the wharf.
+Always snooping around sticking his nose where it don't belong.

-Captain Reginald Horatio: That hardly makes him a thief.
+Captain Reginald Horatio: But that hardly makes him a thief.

 William: Oh, he's a thief all right.
-Seen him pickpocket with my own eyes, I have.
-Heard he lurks around the warehouses at night too.
+Seen him pickpocket with me own eyes I have.
+Heard he lurks around the warehouses at night, too.
 Slade's your man, mark my words.

 Officer Hunt: I appreciate the tip.